Frazeskaros/ImageToText/README.md

 # ImageToText Version 0.1
-This Version is only for Linux
+This Version is only for Linux OS